rendaw/pyxyzygy/docs/timeline_section.md

 * **12** **13** / Toggle previous/next frame ghost

-   Also called onion skin by those with lower aesthetic sense.
+   Also called onion skin by those with a fondness for aromatic vegetables, this shows a faded version of the previous or next frame.

 * **14** / Change frame offset

-   Move a frame - you can use this to adjust the horizontal and vertical offset of a frame relative to the others.
+   Use this to adjust the horizontal and vertical offset of a frame relative to the others.